jmbuhr/otter.nvim/README.md

 Then use the `otter.ask_...` functions to e.g. ask for hover documentation, references or the definition.

 `otter.ask_` functions fall back to regular lsp requests on the main buffer when not in an otter context.
+Alternatively, you can pass a custom fallback to use instead of the default lsp request.
 Currently implemented functions are:

 ```lua